New Book Launch: Early 20th-Century Dictatorships Explored

 Part 4 examines the effects of present-day isolationism and ultra-nationalism on our country and world.

 Part 5 demonstrates how past historical disasters are being repeated today, and traditional religion is distorted and manipulated by politicians for personal gain.
 Examples of inept leadership are analyzed with their terrible real-world consequences.
-(This part also includes a chapter called Myasorubka: if Russia’s 2024 invasion of Ukraine is compared to the Allies’ invasion of Europe in 1944, then Putin is still stuck on a beach in Normandy,)
+(This part also includes a chapter called Myasorubka: if Russia’s 2024 invasion of Ukraine is compared to the Allies’ invasion of Europe in 1944, then Putin is still stuck on a beach in Normandy.)

 A bonus chapter at the end of the book reveals how anyone can spot a fascist dictatorship before it evolves into a national and international catastrophe.
 A must-have tool in the age of Trumpism.